tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ---

-### Please take the Mid-Course Instructional Staff Survey if You Haven't Yet
+### Please take the Mid-Course Instructional Staff Survey if you haven't yet

-Trilogy, as a company, values transparency and data-driven change quite highly.
-As we grow, we know there will be areas that need improvement.
-It’s hard for us to understand what these areas are unless we’re asking questions.
+As a company, Trilogy places a high value on transparency and data-driven change.
+As we grow, we know there will be areas that need improvement, and unless we ask questions, it’s hard for us to understand where to focus our efforts.
 Your candid input truly matters to us, as you are key members of the Trilogy team.
 In addition to the individual feedback at the end of lesson plans, we would appreciate your feedback at the following link if you have not already taken the mid-course survey:

 [Instructional Staff Survey](https://docs.google.com/forms/d/e/1FAIpQLSfYVe6jUQwDoXferzGqfd3LZ1k0i_RWzgwccd1f5arSXg2pzA/viewform)

 ### Overview

 Welcome to the natural language processing unit!
-NLP is an exciting area of machine learning research and is used in a variety of contexts, from algorithmic trading to chatbots.
+Natural language processing (NLP) is an exciting area of machine learning research and is used in a variety of contexts, from algorithmic trading to chatbots.
 Today's class will explore what NLP is and give students a solid foundation on preprocessing documents for NLP, as well as introduce them to some simple analytical methods.

 ### Class Objectives

 By the end of the class, students will be able to:

-* Understand what NLP is, why we use it.
+* Understand what NLP is and why we use it.

 * Understand and be able to implement the NLP workflow.